Minnesota National Guard heading to Moorhead area in wake of 'credible threats'

-Gov. Tim Walz late Wednesday ordered Minnesota National Guard troops to Moorhead and surrounding communities out of concern that potential unrest over George Floyd’s death could spill in from North Dakota, who there has been violence amid protesting in days past that prompted a Guard call-out in that state.
+FARGO — Gov. Tim Walz late Wednesday ordered Minnesota National Guard troops to Moorhead and surrounding communities out of concern that potential unrest over George Floyd's death could spill in from North Dakota, who there has been violence amid protesting that prompted a Guard call-out in that state.

 Law enforcement officers in that part of the state "are aware of credible threats of violent activities during demonstrations planned in North Dakota that could impact nearby Minnesota communities," Walz's order said.